kartoza/sawps/docs/src/user/guide/organisations.md

 ![Request Organisation 1](./img/request-organisation-1.png)

 When the `Request Organisation` button is clicked, a popup window is will appear.
-On the popup, a user can specify the name/s of the organization they wish to have created in `Organization Name` field 1️⃣ and add message providing a description of the organisation, etc. in the `Message to administrator` field 2️⃣.
+On the popup, a user can specify the name/s of the organisation they wish to have created in `Organization Name` field 1️⃣ and add message providing a description of the organisation, etc. in the `Message to administrator` field 2️⃣.
 Once the user has filled in the relevant fields, they can then click on the `Send` button 3️⃣.

 ![Request Organisation 2](./img/request-organisation-2.png)